Kyle Wishing

 Key ESOP Decisions

 Once you decide to sell to an ESOP, engaging an advisor to perform a feasibility study is crucial.
-We’ll help you analyze three key questions before selecting a structure.
+We’ll help you analyze the following key questions before selecting a structure.

-1. How much of the company will you sell?
+1. How much of the company will you sell to the ESOP?

 The decision of how much to sell should be driven primarily by your goals as the selling business owner.
 For example, you may desire to retain upside by continuing to hold equity, or you may want to preserve equity to sell or gift to management or family at a later date.